What is True RMS Measurement? RMS Vs True RMS

 What is True RMS?

 True RMS measurement is more reliable and accurate than RMS measurement.
-We express the AC voltage and current in its effective value or RMS value.
+We express the AC voltage and current in its effective or RMS value.
 RMS Value of alternating voltage or current is equal to the square root of the average of the square of AC current or voltage value over a period of time.

 The RMS meter measures the peak value.